Join thousands of fellow campervan travellers

 What is a self-contained vehicle?

-Good question.
-It’s a vehicle certification used to show campervans that can contain water waste for up to 3 days (in the form of water supply, grey water and septic waste).
-Keep an eye out for these signs on where you may and may not camp:
+This is a vehicle certification used to identify campervans that can contain water waste for up to 3 days (in the form of water supply, greywater and septic waste).
+Luckily all Britz campers are certified self-contained, so if you’re travelling with us then you’re set to stay in designated areas for self contained vehicles.
+Keep an eye out for the following signs on where you may and may not camp.

 What works if my campervan isn't plugged into power?

 When the domestic or living area battery (separate to your vehicle battery) has a healthy charge you can run the fridge, house lights and some entertainment, along with the ignition for the water heater, and the diesel heater would also work.